Skip to main content

 All partners globally will be required to take the following actions:

 • Replace the current MSC claims text on packaging with one of the new versions.
-Translated versions will be provided on 15 May 2025.
+Translated versions will be provided by the end of May 2025.

 • Replace the current MSC claims text on websites or on other promotional materials.